SINTEF/dlite/examples/TEM_data/README.md

 Datasets
 --------
 - Raw images.
-These images are in Gatan DM3 format and are very large.
+The images [BF_100-at-m5-and-2_001], [040] and [6c8cm_008] are in Gatan DM3 format and are very large.
 They can be downloaded from https://folk.ntnu.no/friisj/temdata/.
-They can be parsed using the dm3 plugin.
+They can be parsed using the [dm3 plugin].
-- Alloy composition
+- Alloy composition.
+Stored in [data/composition.csv].
+  Numbers are in weight-percent.
-- Precipitate statistics
+- Precipitate statistics.
+Stored in [data/precipitate_statistics.csv].
-- Hardness curve
+- Hardness measurements.
+Stored in [data/hardness.csv].

 Setup